Bedrock-OSS/bedrock-wiki/docs/visuals/entity-visuals-intro.md

 #### Dynamic Layered Textures

 Dynamic layered textures can be achieved by adding more lists of textures and other dummy components as indexes.
-You can [read about dummy components here](/entities/dummy-components)
+You can read about dummy components [here](/entities/dummy-components).

 ### Dynamic Alternate Geometries